apache/samza/docs/startup/preview/index.md

     MessageStream<PageView> pageViewInput = graph.getInputStream(“page-views”, (k,v) -> v);
     {% endhighlight %}

-The first parameter `page-views` is the `streamId` whose properties can be defined in configuration.
-For instance,
+The first parameter `page-views` is the logical stream ID.
+Each stream ID is associated with a physical name and a system.
+By default, Samza uses the stream ID as the physical stream name and accesses the stream on the default system which is specified with the property “job.default.system”.
+However, the physical name and system properties can be overridden in configuration.
+For example, the following configuration defines page-views as an alias for the PageViewEvent topic in a local Kafka cluster.

 {% highlight jproperties %}
-streams.PageViews.samza.system=kafka
+streams.page-views.samza.system=kafka
 systems.kafka.samza.factory=org.apache.samza.system.kafka.KafkaSystemFactory
 systems.kafka.consumer.zookeeper.connect=localhost:2181
 systems.kafka.producer.bootstrap.servers=localhost:9092
-streams.PageViews.samza.physical.name=PageViewEvent
+streams.page-views.samza.physical.name=PageViewEvent
 {% endhighlight %}

 The second parameter `(k,v) -> v`` is the MessageBuilder function that is used to construct a message from the incoming key and value.